-The group have recently read the novel The Manningtree Witches by AK Blackmore, and are very keen to explore the area where the book is set.
+The group had recently read the novel The Manningtree Witches by A.K.
+Blackmore, and were very keen to explore the area where the book was set.

-AK Blackmore is a poet and this is her debut novel.
-It was described by The Guardian as “a superb fictionalised account of the 1645 Essex witch trials, by an award-winning poet, (which) resonates painfully with the experiences of women today
+A.K.
+Blackmore is a poet, and this was her debut novel.
+It was described by The Guardian as “a superb fictionalised account of the 1645 Essex witch trials, by an award-winning poet, (which) resonates painfully with the experiences of women today”.

-Another novel about Matthew Hopkins is the Witchfinders Sister by Beth Underdown which I will also include in the tour.
+Another novel about Matthew Hopkins is the Witchfinders Sister by Beth Underdown which I also included in the tour.
 The Guardian says “there’s (also) a chilling twist, indicating that the darkness never really goes away.”
-(It is “a clever novel that stays faithful to its period and its premise.”
+(It is “a clever novel that stays faithful to its period and its premise.”)

-I’ve led very similar tours over the last few years for book groups, school groups and even students from Wake Forest University, North Carolina in the USA.
+I have led very similar tours over the last few years for book groups, school groups and even visting academics and students from Wake Forest University, North Carolina in the USA.

 If you’re interested in this tour for your group, please do contact me on email@example.com